thealokkr/Utilites/README.md

 3. VIDEOFILEPATH variable  has the folder path containing the video files.
 4. allowedfilexts function controls the file to anlaysed via extensions.
 At times a typical folder might have anudo and video files.
 5. Tested with Python version 3.6
-While i will try to fix bugs is reported, it would be difficult to make any commitment on timelines.
+While i will try to fix reported bugs, it would be difficult to make any commitment on timelines.